Verifieddanny/Verifieddanny/README.md

 Currently A Computer Science Student

-* 🌍  I'm from nigeria
+* 🌍  I'm from Nigeria
 * 🧠  I'm learning Javascript GSAP
 * ⚡  I am the best version of me